 The Other Side Of The Coin

-Of course, there are negatives to everything, and that goes for when you accept bitcoin for your business too.
-We should mention the downsides so as to not present a skewed view or to mislead you in making your decision to start the process of accepting BTC.
+Of course, there are negatives to everything, which goes for when you accept bitcoin for your business.
+We should mention the downsides to not presenting a skewed view or misleading you in deciding to start the process of accepting BTC.

 Here are some of the pitfalls: